shmcminn/datavisualization-fall2021/README.md

 ### Expectations

 * Come to class or let me know if you can't make it.
 I understand that situations occur that make it difficult to attend, and I'm willing to help you if you get in touch with me.
 Either way, you will be responsible for the material unless otherwise agreed upon.
-* You will only receive two excused absences. **A third absence for any reason will result in you losing one-third of your attendance points (XX% pts. off your grade).
+* You will only receive two excused absences. **A third absence for any reason will result in you losing one-half of your attendance points (10% pts. off your grade).
 A fourth absence for any reason will earn you a zero on attendance, and you will not be able to earn more than a B- in the class.**
 * Complete assignments either in class or as homework due before the next class.
 That means assignments are due at 6 p.m. on Tuesdays, unless otherwise stated.
    * Late assignments will only be accepted if you contact me and we reach an agreement **before** the class in which it was originally due.
 * Submit assignments on Github (instructions in first lecture) as specified in the assignment.